bchugg/bchugg.github.io/_writing/peer-review.md

 ---
 layout: writing
-title: "The case for replacing pre-publication peer-review with preprints and overlay journals"
+title: "The case for replacing peer-review with preprints and overlay journals"
-description: An argument that we should replace prepublication peer-review with comment-augmented preprint servers and overlay journals
+description: Pre-publication peer-review sucks - embrace the preprint revolution!
 date: "2022-06-26"
 status: published
 ---